-On the 12th of July ornithologists collected blood samples for aquatic warblers in Zuvintas biosphere reserve, Lithuania.
+On the 12th of July ornithologists collected samples for aquatic warblers blood testing in Zuvintas biosphere reserve, Lithuania.
 During 4 hours of intensive work in swamps, experts managed to take blood samples from 3 aquatic warbler male birds.
 This year there were 5 singing male birds detected in total in catches of their population in Zuvintas biosphere reserve.

 The main goal of this blood testing is to determine the level of isolation of aquatic warbler populations and to find out whether genetic exchange between different populations exists.
 This information is important for planning and applying conservation practices for aquatic warblers.
 In addition to these tests, ornithologists weighed the birds, conducted body fat measurements, parasite tests, and bird ringing.